 Soil that is managed well can support many years of cropping.
 Crops are a renewable resource because they can be managed or replenish themselves regularly.
 For example, a tree farm can be managed so that some trees are ready for harvest each year.
 After trees are cut down to be turned into paper or lumber, more trees are planted that will renew the supply several years in the future.
 Crops like wheat and corn are planted and harvested within a single growing season, so they can be used up and then renewed each year.

 Some resources are considered inexhaustible, meaning that human activities will not affect the supply; they can last forever.
 Sunlight, water, and air are examples of inexhaustible resources.
 People cannot destroy these resources or create more of them, but we can affect their quality.
 Pollution can render air unbreathable and water undrinkable.
 Because we depend on natural resources to survive, it is important that we use them carefully.
 There are many careers in the field of natural resource management that seek to maintain the quality and productivity of earth's resources.

 Whether a resource is nonrenewable, renewable, or inexhaustible, it needs to be managed to the best of our knowledge to maintain the sustainability of the resources we need to survive.
 Sustainable agricultural practices seek to sustain farmers, resources, and communities by promoting farming practices and methods that are profitable, environmentally sound, and good for communities.
 Sustainable agriculture fits into and complements modern agriculture.
 It rewards the true values of producers and their products.
-It draws and learns from organic farming.
 It works on farms and ranches large and small, harnessing new technologies and renewing the best practices of the past.